Demat accounts are of different types: Regular demat accounts, BSDA, repatriable demat accounts and non-repatriable demat accounts.

 To start investing efficiently in Indian stock markets, open a free Demat account with us today!

-The three main types of Demat accounts include Regular Demat Accounts, Repatriable Demat Accounts, and Non-Repatriable Demat Accounts.
+The four main demat account types include Regular Demat Accounts, BSDA, Repatriable Demat Accounts, and Non-Repatriable Demat Accounts.

 A BSDA or Basic Service Demat Account is a special type of regular Demat account introduced for investors with limited investment portfolios.
 This account offers reduced annual maintenance charges (AMC) to investors.
 To qualify for a BSDA, the total value of holdings must not exceed ₹10 lakhs.